OpenConext/OpenConext-profile/README.md

 the IdP is configured.
 Profile will not (yet) attempt to retrieve the value for that attribute.
 But will show only a summation of the attribute names for each given source.

-When a new source is added in the Service Registry (or Manage) it must also be added to Profile.
+When a new source is added in the Application Registry (or Manage) it must also be added to Profile.
 1. Add translation entry in `translations.html.twig`.
 At the bottom of the file:
     ```twig
     {{ 'profile.table.source_description.voot'|trans }}
     {{ 'profile.table.source_description.orcid'|trans }}
     {{ 'profile.table.source_description.sab'|trans }}

-    {# Add your new source here, make sure the source name complies with the sourcename specified in the service registry. #}
+    {# Add your new source here, make sure the source name complies with the sourcename specified in the application registry. #}
     ```
 2. Extract the new translation and translate them in the available `messages.LANG.yml` translation files.
 3. Done.

 To test your change.
-Modify one of the SP's already present in the 'My Services' overview with the newly added source.
+Modify one of the SP's already present in the 'My Applications' overview with the newly added source.
 Do this by changing the source of one of the attributes to the newly added source.
 You might need to add the source to the SR/Manage configuration first.